 Let’s see on the pier now.
-When you come through the Thames Estuary during the low tide you are nearly in the halfway to the end of the pier.
+When you come through the Thames Estuary during the low tide you are nearly in halfway to the end of the pier.

-One of the impressive things, which may remain for long in your memory is railway, which leads from the shoreward head.
+One of the impressive things, which may remain for long in your memory is a railway, which leads from the shoreward head.
 This is a nice narrow-gauge railway, which operates every day, when the pier is open.

 Lifeboat station uses two boathouses due to large tidal range and extensive drying foreshore.

 The base of this pier contains iron piles and supporting girders.
 The iron construction keeps the wooden footpath.
 Formerly this object was wooden, but was destroyed by fires.
 Fires were quite often on this object.
 Recent fire burst in 2005.
 It was an accident.
 Because all leisure objects on the pier are located quite far from the shore and the town, there are not easily accessible by fire brigades.
 Hence, fire may spread for the whole object and destroy it.